Our Jesus Christ! Lizard

 HABITAT AND DIET

-The main diet of basilisks are insects and worms – but they have also been known to hunt fish, birds, rodents, snakes, lizards, amphibians, shrimps and other animals.
-When meat is scarce, basilisks can feed on fruit, nuts and seeds.
+Their diet centers on insects and worms, but they also hunt fish, birds, rodents, snakes, lizards, amphibians, and shrimp.
+When meat is scarce, they’ll eat fruit, nuts, and seeds, showing a flexible approach to survival.

 SIZE